"For those tenderfoots who can't understand

 2.)
 One of the foundation colors on which other colors are made.
 Chestnut colored horses are usually described with red bodies and red points.
 However, there are different opinions regarding this color.
 Some refer to the bright and light shades of red horses as SORREL and reserve Chestnut for the darker shades.
 What terms are "correct" also depends on what breeds you are referring to.
 Quarter Horse breeders commonly use the term Sorrel for the bright red and lighter shades, while Arabian breeders use the term Chestnut for all shades.

 CHUCK WAGON: A mobile kitchen for use during long trail drives to feed cowboys.
 Charles Goodnight is credited with its invention.
 In 1866 he and his partner, Oliver Loving, made preparations to take a herd of 2,000 longhorn cattle from near fort Belknap in northern Texas, to Denver.
 Goodnight purchased a government wagon and had it completely rebuilt according to his specifications.
 The distinguishing feature of the wagon was the sloping box on the rear with hinged lid that lowered to become a cook's worktable.
 The box was fitted to the width of the wagon and contained shelves and drawers for holding food and utensils.
 To the cowboys, "CHUCK" was food, so the box was called a chuck box and the wagon became known as a chuck wagon.
 Goodnight's early prototype of the chuck wagon was copied widely and changed little in the years to follow.
 Most chuck wagons had the same basic design and are still used today.
+"If you ever want to be invited back for chuck, don't make the cook mad."
 See: www.ChuckWagon.org

 CLIP: Projection extending upward from the outer edge of a horseshoe to stabilize it on the hoof, preventing the foot from sliding too far forward and to minimize torque/shear forces on the nails.